Kitware/candela/docs/components/sententree.rst

 text sample, and a **count** field expressing the strength of that sample, or number of times it occurred in the corpus, etc.

+This component can be found in the ``candela/dist/sententree.js`` plugin bundle.

 Example
 =======